-The Board has adopted a formal schedule of matters specifically reserved to the Board for decision-making, which include but not limited to the following:-
+The Board has adopted a formal schedule of matters specifically reserved to the Board for decisionmaking, which include but not limited to the following:-

-- i.
-Approval of business strategies and plans;
+- Approval of business strategies and plans; i.

-- ii.
-Approval of Group annual budget;
+- Approval of Group annual budget; ii

 - iii.
 Acquisitions and disposals that are material to the business;

-- Declaration of interim dividend and make recommendation of final dividend for approval by shareholders, if any;
+- Declaration of interim dividend and make recommendation of final dividend for approval by iv. shareholders, if any;

-- v.
-Material corporate exercise, if any;
+- Material corporate exercise, if any; v.

 - vi.
 Approval of financial statements;

 - vii.
 Investment in projects, if any;

 - viii.
-Appointment of new Directors, Managing Director and other senior management positions based on recommendation of the NC; and
+Appointment of new Directors, Managing Director and other senior management positions based on recommendation of the NC: and

-- ix.
-Related party transactions.
+- Related party transactions. ix.